junwatu/openai-tokens-dashboard/blog/README.md

 A Tokens Usage Dashboard is a tool that allows users to monitor and manage the token usage of their OpenAI API calls.
 Such a dashboard plays a significant role in providing insights into token usage and supporting decision-making processes related to OpenAI API use.
 Here are some key benefits of implementing a Tokens Usage Dashboard:

-1. Real-Time Monitoring: A Tokens Usage Dashboard can provide real-time updates on token usage.
-This allows users to keep a constant eye on their token consumption and react promptly to any unusual spikes or patterns that may occur.
+1. Monitoring: A Tokens Usage Dashboard can provide updates on token usage.

-2. Historical Data Analysis: The dashboard can store historical data on token usage, enabling users to perform trend analysis and identify patterns over time.
-This can be particularly useful for forecasting future token usage and planning budget accordingly.

-3. Error Prevention: By monitoring the number of tokens used in each API call, the dashboard can help prevent errors due to exceeding the model's token limit.
-This can significantly enhance the reliability and performance of applications using the OpenAI API.

-4. Ease of Use: A well-designed dashboard provides an easy-to-understand visual representation of token usage.
+2. Ease of Use: A well-designed dashboard provides an easy-to-understand visual representation of token usage.
 This makes it accessible to both technical and non-technical users, promoting broader understanding and more effective decision-making.

 In the next section, we will delve into why GridDB, Node.js, and React are chosen as the technologies to build this dashboard, and how they contribute to achieving these benefits.